jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/readme.md

 Note there is a limit of 500 IOCs at a time in bulk

+I found web content filtering to sometimes mis-categorize so decided to create extra lists on top

 Crowdstrike being looked at via https://urlscan.io/search/#crowdstrike*

 Also Contained in here are some lists for disallowed applications to run